Where Is The Bowel Located In The Body? | Understanding Anatomy

 Constipation vs. Diarrhea: Quick Tips

 If your bowels move too fast, stool stays loose.
 If it’s too slow, the stool gets hard.
-Over-the-counter fixes can help short-term.
-Long-term relief comes from tweaking diet, hydration, and your activity level.
+Over-the-counter options may help in the short term, but lasting improvement usually comes from adjusting diet, hydration, activity, and any contributing medications or medical conditions.

 Everyday Wins: Practical Tips for a Healthy Bowel